Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Introduction

 5G network is being commercialised and deployed across the world.
-Many organisations have start planning beyond 5G (B5G) to develop the next generation of wireless cellular networks (6G).
-Throughout this paper, B5G and 6G are used interchangeably as in the current literature\cite{David2018privacy,benzaid2020ai,zhu2019millimeter}, but 6G is used more often than B5G for simplicity.
+Many organisations have started planning beyond 5G (B5G) to develop the next generation of wireless cellular networks (6G).
+Although B5G and 6G are used interchangeably in the literature\cite{David2018privacy,benzaid2020ai,zhu2019millimeter}, this paper uses 6G only for simplicity.
 6G will further extend the connection coverage by achieving space-air-ground-sea integrated networks\cite{kato2019optimizing} to facilitate the Internet of Everything (IoE).
 The increased data rate in 6G will also support more data-intensive applications such as full-sensory digital reality.
 The super reliable and low latency that 6G provides can be well-suited for mission-critical scenarios such as autonomous driving and smart health care.
 5G has a highly softwarised network infrastructure thanks to the software-defined network (SDN) and the network function virtualisation (NFV).
-Building on the top of this 5G feature, fully automated network management will be feasible with the power of Artificial Intelligence (AI) in the 6G era to increase the efficiency of network maintenance.
+Building on top of this 5G feature, fully automated network management will be feasible with the power of Artificial Intelligence (AI) in the 6G era to increase the efficiency of network maintenance.
 More 6G features can be found in \cite{letaief2019roadmap, dang2020should, Saad2020privacy,zhang2019vision6G}.
-Above all, the key characteristic of 6G is that it is ``human-centric"\cite{dang2020should} rather than ``machine-centric", as all the previous network generations mainly focused on improving the network performance technically.
-It implies that all the connected ``things" in the 6G network will be working intelligently for humans as a giant but smart black box.
-Needless to say, that AI is indeed the cornerstone of 6G networks, while eXplainable AI (XAI) is crucial to enhance trust and transparency for people to use 6G networks.
+Additionally, as first pointed out in \cite{dang2020should}, we agree that the design of 6G will be ``human-centric" rather than ``machine-centric", as all the previous network generations mainly focused on improving the network performance technically while ignoring their impact on the human or society.
+6G emphasises more on implementing a fully automotive network powered by AI (such as an intent-based network or intelligent radio) to satisfy humans' needs without violating personal privacy (e.g., intelligent health and wearable).
+As a result, for a given time interval, there will be an excessively higher number of AI decisions automatically made due to the high-performance 6G network compared with 5G.
+Note that the number of incorrect AI decisions is also increasing, which leads to a high risk of the overall AI-based 6G systems.
+Therefore, such a black-box intelligent 6G system requires promising technologies such as eXplainable AI (XAI) to enhance trust between humans and the network.
+The role of AI and XAI towards 6G will be discussed further in the following paragraphs.